German supermarkets report coronavirus panic buying | DW | 01.03.2020

-Although German ministers have repeatedly warned against coronavirus hysteria, some supermarkets have reported customers bulk buying supplies.
-The number of cases in Germany has almost doubled in a day to 117.
+Although ministers have repeatedly warned against coronavirus hysteria, some supermarkets have reported customers bulk buying supplies.
+The number of cases in Germany has almost doubled in a day to 129.

 Germans are slowly coming to realize that they, just like 50 other nations in the world today, could soon be facing a coronavirus epidemic.
 Indeed, the pathogen has become a major topic of discussion in the country – so much so, in fact, that some residents are now stockpiling food out of fear they could be placed under quarantine.